- By country

 The statement was issued after a meeting of the finance ministers of the euro area and Denmark, the president of the European Central Bank (ECB) and representatives of the governor of Denmark's central bank who discussed Croatia's participation in ERM II in the presence of the European Commission, and the finance minister and central bank governor of Croatia.

-Croatia sent its letter of intent to join ERM II last week, hoping to join the mechanism in about a year.
+Croatia sent its letter of intent to join ERM II last week and hopes to join the mechanism in about a year.

 The whole process of joining the euro area is expected to take at least four years to complete, including the two-year mandatory stay in ERM II.